Alamo Colleges District

-The Alamo Colleges District (previously the Alamo Community College District, or ACCD, and The Alamo Colleges) is a network of five community colleges in San Antonio and Universal City, Texas, and serving the Greater San Antonio metropolitan area.
+The Alamo Colleges District (previously the Alamo Community College District (ACCD), and The Alamo Colleges) is a network of five community colleges in San Antonio and Universal City, Texas, and serving the Greater San Antonio metropolitan area.
 The district was founded in 1945 as the San Antonio Union Junior College District before adopting the Alamo name in 1982.

 Colleges in the district

 The five colleges in the district operate with a high degree of autonomy, though the colleges' accrediting agency, the Southern Association of Colleges and Schools, placed three in a year-long warning period from January 2017 over issues of institutional autonomy.
 The board of trustees for the district voted to rename the district in January 2017 to reflect issues pertaining to accreditation.